electron/electron/docs/api/browser-window.md

 * `position` [Point](structures/point.md)

 Set a custom position for the traffic light buttons.
-Can only be used with `titleBarStyle` set to `hidden`.
+Can only be used with `titleBarStyle` set to `hidden` or `customButtonsOnHover`.

 #### `win.getTrafficLightPosition()` _macOS_

 Returns `Point` - The current position for the traffic light buttons.
-Can only be used with `titleBarStyle` set to `hidden`.
+Can only be used with `titleBarStyle` set to `hidden` or `customButtonsOnHover`.

 #### `win.setTouchBar(touchBar)` _macOS_